Logo

 Jay Gould had a railroad line installed next to the lake and he supplied New York City with ice during the summer months.

-Jay Gould believed that Gould had cheated the Leupp and Lee families in the collapse of the business.
+Jay Gould believed that Gould had cheated the Leupp and Lee families during the collapse of the business.

 Jay Gould eventually took physical possession, but he was later forced to sell his shares in the company to Lee's brother.